tasmota/docs/docs/Blinds-and-Shutters.md

 - `ShutterButton<x> <button> 100 0 50 - 0 0 0 0 0` is same as `ShutterButton<x> <button> updown 0`.
 - `ShutterButton<x> <button> t 50 - - 0 0 0 0 0` is same as `ShutterButton<x> <button> toggle 0`.

-Module WiFi setup, restart, upgrade and reset according to [Buttons and Switches](Buttons-and-Switches) are supported "child and fool save" only when no button restriction (SetOption1) is given and when all configured shutter buttons of that shutter are pressed 5x, 6x, 7x times or hold long simultaneously.
+Module WiFi setup, restart, upgrade and reset according to [Buttons and Switches](Buttons-and-Switches.md) are supported "child and fool proof" only when no button restriction ([`SetOption1`](Commands.md#setoption1)) is given and when all configured shutter buttons of that shutter are pressed 5x, 6x, 7x times or hold long simultaneously.

 ### Button remote control
-One can use any other tasmota module with attached button(s) or switch(es) to remote control a shutter using rules.
+One can use any other Tasmota module with attached button(s) or switch(es) to remote control a shutter using rules.
 Similar behavior as direct button control can be achieved by  applying `ShutterStopClose, ShutterStopOpen, ShutterStopToggle, ShutterStopPosition` commands.
 They stops shutter while movement and carry out close, open, toggle or position commands otherwise.

-`rule<n> on switch1#state=2 do publish cmnd/<myTasmotaShutter>/ShutterStopToggle endon`
+`rule1 on switch1#state=2 do publish cmnd/%topic%/ShutterStopToggle endon`

 ## Configuration